If you get, give. If you learn, teach.

 In 2013, USG passed a resolution (47-R-13) recommending that all Ohio State University campuses encourage every academic department to include a statement on their course syllabi informing students of the counseling and consultation services available to them.
 Their recommended statement is included below:

 Some students around the country are requesting that professors give a warning ahead of time if there is class material that could evoke a traumatic experience.
-Some schools, such as Oberlin College, have a proposed policy that would have required professors to give such warnings.
-Ohio State does not have a formal policy regarding trigger warnings, but the following language could be used by a faculty member who may want to provide such warnings, perhaps in the syllabus:
+Ohio State does not have a formal policy regarding content warnings, but the following language could be used by a faculty member who may want to provide such warnings, perhaps in the syllabus: